-Even outside of rural areas, many hospitals or emergency departments (ED) do not have the funds or the patient volume needed to justify a fulltime staff psychiatrist.
+Even outside of rural areas, many hospitals or emergency departments (ED) do not have the funds or the patient volume needed to justify a full-time staff psychiatrist.
 Those facilities will often use telepsychiatry when a patient presents to the ED with a mental crisis or when an inpatient needs those services.
-The startup cost for implementing telepsychiatry in a facility is minimal when compared to hiring a fulltime equivalent.
+The startup cost for implementing telepsychiatry in a facility is minimal when compared to staffing a full-time equivalent.

 A report published in World Psychiatry said the psychiatric evaluations, medication management, and cognitive behavioral therapies that are provided via telepsychiatry have “sufficient evidence to be considered fully equivalent to in-person treatment.”